 Book digitization, as the name suggests, refers to the process of creating digital versions of physical books, magazines, manuscripts and records.
 As content goes digital there is a pressing need for publishers and libraries to digitize their books in acceptable formats that reduce file size, allow text formatting and enable online search of the books in the online space.

 Why do you Need to Digitize Your Books?

 While physical books continue to retain their charm, there is an increasing need to digitize books and reach a wider audience in the online arena.
 Here are some reasons to digitize books.

-Environmentally friendly: Finally, digital books leave no carbon footprint, help to save paper and add to your green credits.
+Finally, digital books leave no carbon footprint, helping to save paper and add to your green credits.

 1. Create digital images